adkinsjd/adkinsjd.github.io/index.md

 on the topic appeared at [SenSys 2016](https://lab11.eecs.berkeley.edu/content/pubs/adkins16monoxalyze.pdf).<br/>
 <br/>
 ### Updates
+January 2021: _Utility-Independent Measurements of Electricity Reliability in Accra, Ghana_ accepted to IPSN '21

+October 2020: Work on Edge Resource Management won best poster at CONIX 2020 review

 February 2020: _Browsing the Web of Connectable Things_ accepted to EWSN '20

 July 2019: _Unlicensed LPWANs Are Not Yet the Path to Ubiquitous Connectivity_ accepted to MobiCom '19